 All of us share so much of our lives on these networks – the good, the bad, and the memes – so that when something as life-changing as a car accident or slip and fall incident happens, it can be tempting to post something about it on your favorite social network.
 That could turn out to be a costly mistake.
-If you’ve been hurt because of someone else’s negligence, don’t do anything before speaking to a Phoenix personal injury lawyer.
+If you have been hurt because of someone else’s negligence, do not do anything before speaking to a Phoenix personal injury lawyer.

 What Are The Most Popular Social Media Networks?

-Some of the most popular social media networks available today, based on number of users, include:
+Some of the most popular social media networks available today, based on a number of users, include: